YanWittmann/menter-lang-docs/doc/guide/md/execute_code.md

 # Running Menter Code

+> content.description: How to run Menter code from the command line and how to use the Menter Java library.
+> content.keywords: run Menter code, command line application, Menter Java library, installing Menter, script file, run code from command line, REPL, MENTER_HOME, documentation code boxes, guide server, troubleshooting code boxes

 This chapter will cover how to run the command line application.
 Also learn [how to use the Menter Java library](Java_getting_started.html).